The Society annually presents awards to homeopaths and others who have made a contribution to homeopathy.

 To download the guidelines for nominees and nomination form click here

-The following registered members have been awarded Fellowship of The Society of Homeopaths: Grazyna Baran, Miranda Castro, Kate Chatfield, Marcus Christo, Sue Crump, Zofia Dymitr, Stephen Gordon, Patricia Haggie, Anthony Hurley, Louis Klein, Felicity Lee, John Lee, John Morgan, David Mundy, Misha Norland, Rachel Roberts, Roger Savage, Neil Slade, Julie Smith, Simon Taffler, Francis Treuherz and Susan Young.
+The following registered members have been awarded Fellowship of The Society of Homeopaths: Subrata Banerjea, Grazyna Baran, Miranda Castro, Kate Chatfield, Marcus Christo, Sue Crump, Jean Duckworth, Zofia Dymitr, George Garlick, Stephen Gordon, Linda Gwillim, Patricia Haggie, Anthony Hurley, Louis Klein, Felicity Lee, John Lee, John Morgan, David Mundy, Misha Norland, Rachel Roberts, Roger Savage, Camilla Sherr, Neil Slade, Julie Smith, Janet Snowdon, Simon Taffler, Francis Treuherz, Jane Wood and Susan Young.

 Sheila Ryan is a Retired Fellow of The Society of Homeopaths.

-The following people are Honorary Fellows of The Society of Homeopaths: Maria Apps, Robert Barker, Peter Chappell, John Churchill, Mary Clarke, Murray Feldman, Rima Handley, Barbara Harwood, Stephen and Sharon Hyde, Chris Jones, Robin Logan, Nicky Pool, Clare Relton, Rajan Sankaran, Jeremy Sherr, Michael Thompson, Ian Townsend, George Vithoulkas and David Witko.
+The following people are Honorary Fellows of The Society of Homeopaths: Maria Apps, Robert Barker, Peter Chappell, John Churchill, Mary Clarke, Murray Feldman, Rima Handley, Barbara Harwood, Stephen and Sharon Hyde, Chris Jones, Robin Logan, David Needleman, Nicky Pool, Clare Relton, Rajan Sankaran, Camilla Sherr, Jeremy Sherr, Michael Thompson, Ian Townsend, George Vithoulkas and David Witko.

 Outstanding achievement award